subinrevi/HamburgerMenu/README.md

 ## Description

-Programatically created Sliding menu for iOS applications using autolayout.
+Programatically creates a Sliding menu for iOS applications using autolayout.
 Import HamburgerMenu.swift and MenuLauncher.swift classes in your project.
 Feel free to modify and try out yourself.

 ### Sliding menu animation